rrazgriz/ESP8266MindflexOSC/README.md

 # ESP8266MindflexOSC

-This is an OSC sender firmware based on https://github.com/Thorinair/Lulu but modified and simplified a bit for my needs.
+This is firmware for the ESP8266 based on https://github.com/Thorinair/Lulu but modified and simplified a bit for my needs.
 It uses the Brain library to read data from a Neurosky-powered Mindflex headset, and sends it over the network via OSC.
 It's intended to be connected to VRChat to control avatar parameters.

 # Requirements
 - [Arduino IDE set up to deploy to ESP8266](https://github.com/esp8266/Arduino)